barsoom/devbook/styleguide/README.md

 Sometimes it doesn't really matter and isn't worth the effort.
 In those cases, say so in a comment so others know it's not an oversight:

-`# This code isn't time zone safe.
-Not important here.`
+`# This code isn't time zone safe, but that doesn't matter.`

 ---